ABI-Software/scaffoldmaker/docs/scaffolds/bladder.rst

 * Pig
 * Rat

 These variants' geometry and annotations are best viewed in the **Scaffold Creator** tool in the ABI Mapping Tools.
-On the web, the latest published generic bladder scaffold variants can be viewed on the `SPARC Portal <https://sparc.science/>`_ by searching for ``bladder``, filtering for models, selecting a variant and viewing the scaffold in its Gallery tab.
+On the web, the latest published generic bladder scaffold variants can be viewed on the `SPARC Portal <https://sparc.science/>`_ by searching for ``bladder``, filtering for anatomical models, selecting a variant and viewing the scaffold in its Gallery tab or via the `Organ Scaffolds <https://docs.sparc.science/docs/organ-scaffolds>`_ help article.

 The bladder scaffold script generates the scaffold mesh and geometry based on some parameters include the diameters for different axes, wall thickness, neck angle (for bladder only), etc., which are all defined for the bladder and urethra separately.
 The ability to control these parameters, as well as variations of them throughout the length of the bladder and urethra allows the scaffold to be configurable for different species and individuals.